 When you’re getting ready to calibrate for the very first time, you need to search the screen’s menu to find the setting that puts everything back to its starting point.
 Every screen is different, so I can’t tell you exactly where to find this function, but trust me, it’ll be there somewhere.
 It might be called “Reset Screen Defaults” or “Restore Factory Settings”, or something like that.
 You get the idea.

 (When you’re doing subsequent monthly calibrations, this reset step shouldn’t be necessary.
 But never say never – some screens may need that “kick in the pants” each time, if they won’t recalibrate easily.)

 On a lot of screens, the OSD (on-screen display, ie the menu) is right in the middle by default.
 That’s no good, of course, because that’s where the calibration needs to take place.

 Somewhere in the menus will be the controls for the OSD’s position.
 Find them, and move it over to the right-hand side.
 In fact, down into the bottom right-hand corner would be even better.

-Now you need to investigate the range of color settings that your screen offers.
-All monitors will have two or three (or more) color presets – they’ll be called “Warm”, “Normal” & “Cool”, or “6500K”, “7500K” & “9300K”, or something like that.
+Now you need to investigate the range of colour settings that your screen offers.
+All monitors will have two or three (or more) colour presets – they’ll be called “Warm”, “Normal” & “Cool”, or “6500K”, “7500K” & “9300K”, or something like that.